3DRaven/openapi-translator/README.md

 ## How it Works

-1. The openapi-translator utility is called.
+1. The `openapi-translator` utility is invoked.
-2. It loads the OpenAPI 3 specification and parses it.
+2. It loads and parses the OpenAPI 3 specification.
+3. The `prelude.lua` script (located in the visitors directory) runs first, allowing for the definition of common generic functions for visitors.
+4. The `target.lua` script (located in the target directory) runs next, providing common functionality specific to the translation target.
-3. Then, traversal of the parsed model by visitors begins.
+5. Following this, the parsed model undergoes traversal by visitors.
-4. A prelude.lua (prelude dir parameter) script is executed before all visitors, where common functions can be written.
-5. During the traversal, visitors are invoked within a shared Lua context, which forms the result of the translation.
+6. During this traversal, visitors operate within a shared Lua context, collaboratively producing the translation outcome.

 In principle, the content of the visitors can be anything, but as an example, I made a translation from OpenAPI 3 to Java models.